luizbgomide/sovereign/index.md

 #### 2024-09-14
 - Removed the Sniper's Eye feat.
 I think it's a trap and we don't need it.
+- Added sample characters with loadouts and notes.

 #### 2024-09-13
 - Unify on DC 10.
 I hate coming up with DCs, and the simplification is worth the loss of fidelity.